akkamble90/LEGACY_CODE_AI_SUMMARIZER/README.md

 ## 🚀Live Demo
-You can check out the live application here:
+You can check out the live application here: send message it needed **
-👉 **[Launch AI Legacy Code Summarizer] (https://legacycodeaisummarizer-a3exq3peobxiixdw9wkuuh.streamlit.app/)**

 *(Note: If the app is in 'Sleep Mode', click 'Yes, get this app back up' to wake it.)*